fschirinzi34/Shield/README.md

 ## ***NER***

 ### base_config.cfg
-File di configurazione che definisce gli iperparametri, i percorsi dei dataset, le impostazioni di tokenizzazione e le opzioni di training necessarie per addestrare il modello NER
+Configuration file that defines the hyperparameters, dataset paths, tokenization settings, and training options required to train the NER model.

 ### spacy-ner-spy.ipynb
-Script utilizzato per fare il training del modello NER
+Script used to train the NER model.

 ### test-ner.ipynb
-Script utilizzato per testare il modello NER precedentemente addestrato, per verificarne le performance su un nuovo dataset di test
+Script used to test the previously trained NER model in order to evaluate its performance on a new test dataset.